TheBestTvarynka/Dataans/README.md

 > _FYI, the app window is also hard to find when you have a dozen other windows_ :raised_eyebrow:.

 Yes, you are right.
 This is why the second most important feature is the **_drop-down mode_**.
-You don't need to track the app window location/position.
-You just open/hide it using the global shortcut.
+You don't need to track the window location/position.
+You just open/hide it using the global configurable shortcut.

 **_Cross platform_**.
 This app supports **Windows** and **Linux**.
 It can be compiled on macOS too, but it wasn't tested on it.
 So, you can try to use it on macOS but you can face more bugs.